scipp/sciline/docs/developer/adr/0002-remove-special-handling-of-optional-and-union.md

 ### Negative

-- Workarounds are needed for the use case of using a provider returning a non-optional output to fulfill an optional input.
+- Workarounds are needed for the use case of using a provider returning a non-optional output to fulfill an optional input, and for setting union parameters.